 Calling all folks, in Chicago, this weekend, who LOVE pizza!

 I’m playing host to quite a large number of folks from the Paleo Chicago Meetup group this Sunday at Uno Chicago in Schaumburg.
 We’re getting together for our third Meatza dinner.
 Previously there’s been a couple meatza events at Lou Malnati’s where we tasted their sausage crust deep dish pizza but this time around, we’re giving Uno’s the taste test.
 Have I mentioned that meatza is not regularly on the menu at either location?
 Just like the healthier choices available on the hidden menu at Panera, most restaurants can be somewhat accommodating to dietary restrictions and when eating out you don’t have to settle for feeling miserable the next day because of making a poor choice while eating out.

 I’ll be gathering the final count later today but that doesn’t mean we won’t have room for more.
 If you’re in the Chicagoland area and would like to join us, give us a lil RSVP over on the Paleo Chicago Meetup Meatza dinner event page and let me know whether you prefer the toppings on the Farmer’s Market or Numero Uno (and how many slices you think you may eat).
 We’re planning ahead and having the pizza’s prepared before we get there.
 Who knows how long we’d be there if we ordered when we arrived, with close to 20 people already on the list.
 But if you can’t commit today, don’t let that hold you back from joining us on Sunday.

 You know you’re curious to give it a try.
 I hope to see you there! :)

 - 2 bananas

-- 4 fresh black figs, frozen
+- 4 fresh green or black figs (or frozen)

 - 1 persian cucumber, ends trimmed